SystemsApproach/private5g/arch.rst

 ----------------------

 ..
-Establish the distinction between the over-the-air interface and the RAN, and introduce the minimum terminology needed in the rest of this chapter (most notably, QCI).
+Establish the distinction between the over-the-air interface and the RAN, and introduce the minimum terminology needed in the rest of this chapter (most notably, the opportunity to differential quality-of-service).
 Could draw parallel to optical link.
 The radio tranmission chapter is alreay a minimal primer, so this section will likely be pretty short.

+Before describing the two major subsystems of the mobile cellular network—the RAN and Mobile Core—we first call attention to the
+obvious: that the basestations that comprise the RAN communicate with UEs via radio transmission.
+This book is not about the physics of this over-the-air interface, and only skims the surface of the information theory and coding theory that underlies it.
+But identifying the abstract properties of wireless communication is an essential foundation for understanding the rest of the 5G architecture.

+If you imagine the basestations as implementing a multi-layer protocol stack (which as we'll see in Chapter 4, they do), then radio transmission is the responsibility of the Physical (PHY) layer at the bottom of that stack.
+Chapter 3 introduces radio transimission with enough detail to lay the necessary foundation, so we're able to understand all the layers that come above it.

+Notably, the RAN is responsible for managing how the radio spectrum is shared among thousands or millions of UEs connected to hundreds or thousands of basestations in a geographic region, such as a metro area.
+Our primary task in Chapter 3 is to establish an abstraction interface by which the RAN can manage that spectrum without having to worry about the details of waveforms, modulation, signal-to-noise ratios, or coding algorithms.
+All important topics, to be sure, but the realm of information theorist rather than system design that is the focus of this book.
+For the purpose of this chapter, all we need to know is that it is possible to offer different levels service to different UEs; we'll see what that means in the next chapter.

 2.3 Radio Access Network
 ------------------------